+We have various stock incentive plans under which we have issued stock-based awards.
 Stock options granted under our stock incentive plans have a maximum term of ten years, generally vest over a period of three to four years, and the exercise price cannot be less than the fair market value on the date of grant.
-Restricted stock units ("RSUs") granted under our stock incentive plans generally vest over a period of two to four years.
+In February 2018 and June 2018, the Board of Directors approved increases of 3.0 million and 4.0 million shares available for grant under the 2016 Stock Incentive Plan ("2016 Plan"), respectively.
+There were 1,118,311 shares available for grant at June 30, 2018.

-Stock-based compensation expense included in the consolidated statements of operations was as follows:
+Stock-based compensation expense included in the consolidated statements of operations and comprehensive loss was as follows: